eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 "Open viewport editor") button.
 The camera position itself is listed in the left column wheras right "LookAt" coordinates define the target to look at.
 "LookAt" coordinates are normalized to length 1 by OSG automatically.

+Interacting with network elements and vehicles works like in the 2D view: Context-dependent options are available by RMB click on the object to inspect.

 ## Automatically generated 3D environment
 Only some of the regular network components have been ported to the 3D view (yet).
 Currently the following are displayed: